 Early marriage, female genital mutilation, and a system of ritual enslavement (trokosi) still persist although prohibited by law.
 It is estimated that 27 per cent of women aged 20–49 were first married before the age of 18.
 The trokosi system is practiced, though less openly, in districts of the Volta region, with an estimated 2,500 girl victims.
 Physical and sexual abuse is rampant, the number of cases officially reported to the Ghana Police Service increased from 1,128 in 2002 to more than 1,600 in 2009.

 The ministry of BHUSA and BH-Ghana is to stand in the gap where national agencies simply cannot go or do not have the resources to help the children.
 We do not give grants to any government agency but work with the legal authorities to help children who have no one speaking or acting on their behalf.
 Although we work through the Ghana Ministry of Gender, Children, and Social Protection in protecting Ghana’s most vulnerable children, we are not affiliated with any national government agency.
-We are primarily funded through Christian Churches and Churches of Christ in the US and Ghana.
+We are primarily funded through Christian Churches in the US and Ghana.
 While we do accept corporate and multi-lateral grants we only do so when those grants do not impose restrictions that impede our Christ-centered approach.
 We are Christians only, not the only Christians.